Nadine Dorries has proved herself the ultimate hypocrite | Sean O’Grady

 Not exactly Frost/Nixon, but a television landmark in its own way.

 She has long been seemingly prepared to make the ultimate sacrifice.
-Now, it seems she is laying down her political life for her friend (she always says he’s her, friend but you have to wonder how often she’ll see him now she’s of no further use).
+Now, it seems she is laying down her political life for her friend (she always says he’s her friend but you have to wonder how often she’ll see him now she’s of no further use).
 She’s standing down at the next election, no doubt to spend more time nurturing her grievances.

 There’s a rumour that she may be creating a vacancy in her (relatively) safe parliamentary constituency of Mid Bedfordshire (majority: 24,664), just in case Johnson wants to make the “chicken run” from his highly vulnerable seat of Uxbridge and South Ruislip.
 Johnson, it’s been widely reported, has nominated her for a peerage (though delivery delayed until the next election).

 Without Boris, it seems, life is hardly worth living.
-Social media is haunted by an image of her in the Commons staring up doe-eyed at her hero, like a love struck teenager, as he blusters and blunders his way through another session of prime minister’s questions.
+Social media is haunted by an image of her in the Commons staring up doe-eyed at her hero, like a love-struck teenager, as he blusters and blunders his way through another session of Prime Minister’s Questions.
 Her devotion was absolute; and matched only by her scorn for his assassins – none more so than Rishi Sunak.
 I imagine she cannot even bring herself to utter his name in private.
 Wretch!

 The irony runs deep.
 Having condemned those who, supposedly, betrayed Johnson, Dorries feels no loyalty towards Sunak; and she gets personal: “The assassin’s gleaming smile, his gentle voice and even his diminutive stature had many of us well and truly fooled.”

-She added that this modern Brutus “travelled along a path of treachery, and in doing so is unlikely to win the hearts and minds of Conservative party members because, above all else, they value loyalty and decency.”
+She added that this modern Brutus “travelled along a path of treachery, and in doing so is unlikely to win the hearts and minds of Conservative Party members because, above all else, they value loyalty and decency”.

 And here’s what the woman David Cameron called “Mad Nads” said on her new cable TV show.
-It’s quoted at some length to demonstrate just how readily Dorries can wax philisophical about her pet hates (i.e. virtually the rest of the parliamentary Conservative Party):
+It’s quoted at some length to demonstrate just how readily Dorries can wax philosophical about her pet hates (ie virtually the rest of the parliamentary Conservative Party):

 “Those MPs who drank the Kool-Aid and got rid of Boris Johnson are already asking themselves the question: who next?
 And I’m afraid that the lack of cohesion, the infighting and occasionally the sheer stupidity from those who think we could remove a sitting prime minister, who secured a higher percentage of the vote share than Tony Blair did in 1997, just three short years ago …